nimloth05/threejs-kotlin-binding/README.md

 - Parse every API doc and generate an abstract declaration object
 - For each declaration object, a Kotlin file is generated

-This is an initial commit, tailerd to my needs.
+This is an initial commit, tailed to my needs.
 Based on this parser, I will upload a complete binding to maven central soon.

 In the meantime